-• Class participation: 10%

-• Lab Work: 30%
+Class participation: 10% Lab Work: 30%

-• Mid-term exam I: 20%

-• Mid-term exam II: 20%
+• Three exams - Mid-term exam I, II & final exam: 20% EACH (for a total of 60% of final grade)

-• Final exam: 20%

-Class Participation will be assessed through a series of short assignments called "Thought Questions" (TQs), which will be based on varying topics related to Weather & Climate.
-These are meant as low impact assignments and are designed to encourage students to engage with publicly available data.
+Class Participation will be assessed through a series of short IN-CLASS assignments, which will be based on varying topics related to Weather & Climate.
+In addition, low impact assignments that are designed to encourage students to engage with publicly available data will be given.
+This assignment(s) offers an opportunity to acquire skills in the use of data and to improve/boost grades.